Welcome to Living a Soulful Life

 Naila is a certified grief coach and death midwife, an interfaith minister and a writer/poet.
 Through her practice This Hallowed Wilderness, she offers one-on-one coaching, workshops, community grief tending and rituals with a focus on holistic, heart-centered care and support.
 Her work is often informed by her love of poetry, nature, and spiritual practice.
 Naila is also a co-founder of Salt Trails, a Philadelphia collective holding space for grief through community rituals, and a recipient of a Leeway Foundation Art + Change Grant.
 "Wonder Unsung," her debut poetry collection, an album released with guitarist-producer Paulito Muse, is available on streaming platforms.
 An ardent joy enthusiast, Naila believes in grieving well as a fundamental human skill that ultimately deepens our capacity for pleasure, connection and compassion.

 Francis co-facilitated Soulful Life every week for three years, creating a sacred container and soulful foundation for our community.
-In 2025 he'll be gathering with us once a season and advising each of our series on a regular basis.
+We are grateful for the solid foundation his teachings and eldership provided, and continue to carry on this lineage of soul activism.

 Please email us at [email protected] with any additional inquiries.